panther-labs/panther/docs/gitbook/operations/inventory.md

 The `panther-alert-processor` lambda reads from this queue to determine if the event requires action or is a duplicate.

-### Failure Impact
+Failure Impact

-Failure of this sqs q will impact delivery of alert to output destinations.
+- Failure of this sqs q will impact delivery of alerts to output destinations.
+- Failed events will go into the `panther-alert-processor-queue-dlq`.
+When the system has recovered they should be re-queued to the `panther-alert-processor-queue` using the Panther tool `requeue`.

 ## panther-alert-processor-queue-dlq

-The dead letter queue for the `panther-alert-processor-queue`.
+This is the dead letter queue for the `panther-alert-processor-queue`.
+Items are in this queue due to a failure of the `panther-alert-processor` lambda.
+When the system has recovered they should be re-queued to the `panther-alert-processor-queue` using the Panther tool `requeue`.

 ## panther-alerts-api